Conferences & Grand Rounds

 Teaching conferences are an integral part of the University of Washington's Neurological Surgery training program.
 As the primary academic center in the Pacific Northwest, the University attracts scientists and experts from around the nation and the world.This provides our students, residents, staff and faculty with unique opportunities to interact and learn from leaders in a variety of fields, ranging from molecular biology and genetics, to engineering and zoology.
 Guests have included pioneering basic scientists, controversial clinicians, and Nobel Laureates.
 In addition to weekly teaching conferences and rounds, three invited professorships are awarded each year.

-The Department has mandatory Conferences for all Faculty and Residents from 7AM - 9AM every Wednesday and is held at the Harborview Medical Center research and Training Auditorium.
-The schedule includes the following rotating conferences:
+The Department has mandatory Conferences for all Faculty and Residents from 7AM - 8AM every Wednesday and is held at the Harborview Medical Center research and Training Auditorium.

 Research and Training Building - 1st Floor Auditorium